|

 another "hurrah!!!" to Isle of Arran Distillers and

 Douglas Davidson.
-I recently had the opportunity to sample their
+I had the opportunity to sample their

-whiskies and have become the proud owner of bottle number 96 of
+whiskies early on and have become the proud owner of bottle number 96 of

 305 of their first "cask strength" bottling (from a